Nimor111/Elixir/deque-sequence/README.md

 # Implementation of Deque and lazy sequence generator
-TODO make deque faster
-TODO add sequence methods
+TODO make deque faster and add sequence methods